SlugBot/web/roadmap.md

   - [ ] JAMMER process that can be planted directly on to other processes to suspend them for a finite duration
     - [ ] Duration and success chance governed by percentage of properties identified and Injector Lvl
   - [ ] CORRUPTOR process, when planted on a user, will obfuscate their logs until removed.
 Does not need a bypass
-  - [x] rework SCANs
-    - [X] Display more than 6 processes in SCAN complete message if needed
-  - [x] !stealslugs command to take a lump sum from a member's current
-    - [x] BYPASS and CRACK required
-    - [x] Amount stolen dependant on a percentage of target's current and attacker's vault cap (capped at 20% target's current)
-    - [x] All users locked out from stealing from target's current for a duration based on how much was stolen
-  - [x] SlugBot AI
-    - [x] Increase SlugBot income

-### challenger Ladder
-  - [x] Allow members to challenge others to duels or put out an open invitation to be challenged
-    - [x] !challenge [member]
-    - [x] if no member specified, do open invitation
-    - [x] challenged member uses the same command to accept the challenge
-      - [x] !challenge [challenger] to accept. closes open inv
-  - [x] After match, both parties declair their score
-    - [x] !iwon 5 2 (if !iwon, know to take the largest as their score)
-    - [x] !ilost 5 2 (if !ilost, know to take the smallest as their score)
-  - [x] Active challenges/open invs sent to the leaderboard channel
-    - [x] challenge/open inv message deletes once scores declared and matched
-    - [x] if score declarations don't match, challenge/open inv message is edited to a red dispute message for mods to address
-  - [x] point system
-    - [x] point given for each round win
-    - [x] more points given for match win
-    - [x] more points given in proportion to how much higher up the leaderboard the loser was
-  - [x] allow for challenger to optionally specify a game
-  - [x] ladderChallengeData
-    - [x] timestamp
-    - [x] hasAccepted
-    - [x] challenger, challengee
-    - [x] challengerScore, challengeeScore
-    - [x] winner
-    - [x] game (default to DS3)
-  - [x] '!ladder reset' for guild ladder reset
-    - [x] sets time in guideData to ignore all matches before that time

-### Auth:
-  - [ ] Automatically refresh Twitch token
-  - [ ] Separate token and auth refs

 ### WEB:
   - [ ] look into hugo https://gohugo.io/